Not many have access to high-value analog master tapes. We build the specialized playback hardware needed by those that do.

 Why do you say that playing back a legacy master tape on a studio tape recorder is irresponsible?

-In 1987, after observing under microscopy the damage to a calendered oxide layer that occurs when tapes are pulled over fixed-pin lifters, fixed guides, or multiple heads, we began warning against the use of tape machines having those construction details.
 First do no harm!
-This caution equally applies to Mylar-based tapes that have been thermally-treated or “baked.”
+Most surviving original master tapes are experiencing long term chemical degradations rendering them increasingly fragile.
+In 1987, after observing under microscopy the damage to a calendered oxide layer that occurs when tapes are pulled over fixed-pin lifters, fixed guides, or multiple heads, we began warning against using tape machines having these construction details for master tape playback.
+That caution also applies to Mylar-based tapes that have been thermally-treated or “baked.”

 Doesn’t everyone use vintage studio recorders for playback?